 It is possible to access by foot; the beach is perfect for snorkeling, thanks to its clean waters, and to enjoy some sun.
 In 2007, Realmonte asked UNESCO to institute the beach as Human Patrimony.

 La Pelosa (Stintino), Sassari, (Sardinia)

-Water like turquoise, thin white sand, shallow waters is considered one of Italy’s most beautiful beaches.
-Due to its closeness to the Asinara gulf, the beach is protected from winds, making the sea always calm.
+Water like turquoise, thin white sand, and shallow waters is considered one of Italy’s most beautiful beaches.
+Due to its closeness to the Asinara Gulf, the beach is protected from winds, always calming the sea.
 However, because of the sea currents, the morphology of the beach changes often.
-In front of the beach, there is the ‘Torre della Pelosa’, a medieval tower used until the 19theen century as a system to defend the island.
+In front of the beach is the ‘Torre della Pelosa,’ a medieval tower used until the 19theen century as a system to defend the island.